Doug-github-thing/WiFi-tempRH/README.md

 - `PostgreSQL server stores data -> Pulled from web_backend -> Pulled from web_frontend -> Displayed on screen`

-## Status as of 9/27/23
+## Database Structure

+Tables:

+1. node#_sensors (id PRIMARY KEY, name)

+1. node#_data (id PRIMARY KEY, sensor_id, unix timestamp, temp, rh)

+    - id tracks the entry in the table
+    - sensor_id tracks which sensor module the data came from.
+Used when pulling data from specific sensors.
+    - timestamp, temp, rh do what they say

+## Updates

+### 5/29/24
+ElephantSQL announced EOL for PostgreSQL server hosting.
+Beginning migration to AWS RDS and MySQL for data hosting.
+As of 5/29/24, spun up an EC2 instance, connected to an RDS instance.
+The EC2 instance hosts the backend server, and is accessible at `http://temprh-backend.duckdns.org:3333/all`.
+This dumps the current contents of the single placeholder table in the RDS.

+### 4/1/24
+The project has its first user!
+Raspi node and single temp/rh monitor board hooked up, and working with minimum viable frontend, able to display one single input.
+All data is stored in table `temprh_1`.

+### 12/12/23
+I've revised the original Atmega826 microcontroller + attached breakout WiFi board with [a single prebuilt temp/rh and built-in wifi microcontroller board](https://www.amazon.com/dp/B0CCR7B5G5?psc=1&ref=ppx_yo2ov_dt_b_product_details).

+I enjoyed designing my own PCB in KiCad which linked an AVR controller, ISP for programming it, power regulator circuit, display LEDs for debugging, header pins for the WiFI breakout board, and future expansion slots.
+But a single board manufactured in this way would be more expensive than that board off of Amazon, so I decided to go with that to get a minimum viable up and running.

+### 9/27/23
 Hardware Kicad design of the sensor board is completed, but money will not be spent getting the PCBs manufactured until the prototype has a working web frontend.

 Arduino sends dummy placeholder data to locally hosted NodeJS server, which prints the data to the console, along with current timestamps.

-## Status as of 12/12/23
-I've revised the original Atmega826 microcontroller + attached breakout WiFi board with [a single prebuilt temp/rh and built-in wifi microcontroller board](https://www.amazon.com/dp/B0CCR7B5G5?psc=1&ref=ppx_yo2ov_dt_b_product_details).

-I enjoyed the mess of designing my own PCB in KiCad which linked an AVR controller, ISP for programming it, power regulator circuit, display LEDs for debugging, header pins for the WiFI breakout board, and future expansion slots.
-But a single board manufactured in this way would be over 4 times more expensive than this board off of Amazon, due purely to economies of scale.

 ## TO-DO

+### General

 Backend:

+- Build new schema for RDS.
+Rewrite backend routes from PostgreSQL to MySQL.

-- It is currently hard coded to offer up data from the sensor ID "Porch".
-This needs to be updated to return values corresponding to any given sensor ID.
+- It is currently hard coded to offer up data from the sensor ID 1.
+Needs to be updated to return values corresponding to any given sensor ID. (/current/node:sensor route)

-- needs a route to get a list of all currently valid sensor IDs.

 Frontend:

-- needs to convert the SQL timestamp objects into a readable x axis on the data graph.

 - needs the function to select a time interval of data to display on the graph.

 - needs the function to select which sensor ID to view, from a list of all valid sensor IDs.

+## Needed Routes

+- /nodes - Gets a list of all nodes

+- /node:sensor - Gets a list of all sensor ids and names for a given node

+- /current/node:sensor - Gets current value for a specific sensor